 - Wax comb

-Step 1 – Clean your Surfboard
+Step 1 – Clean your surfboard

 If you are waxing up a brand new board, go straight to step two.
 If you're re-waxing an old board, you're in the right step!

 When re-waxing an old board, it is crucial to first clean the deck of any old wax.
 Older wax will flake off and may ruin the structure of your new wax job.
 You want the base coat to be applied directly to the surface of your board.

 To remove wax, use the straight side of your wax comb.
-My personal favourite method is to leave the board in the sun for a few minutes to allow the wax to melt a little to make this process easier.
+Our favourite method is to leave the board in the sun for a few minutes to allow the wax to melt a little to make this process easier.
 WARNING: Do not leave the surfboard in the sun for long periods of time.
 Many wax combs also have curved edges to ensure that wax is also removed from the rails of the board.
 There are a number of products on the market such as Ocean and Earth Wax remover which retails at approximately $15 dollars that will dissolve the excess wax that you may have difficulty removing.
 Another alternative is head to your local hardware store and grab a bottle of mineral turpentine.
 Once your board is clean, dry and glossy you are ready to apply the base coat.